-- A formal letter of application detailing your interest in this position, relevant qualifications, and whether you would plan to reside at the University of Houston for one or two academic semesters.
+- A formal letter of application detailing your interest in this position and relevant qualifications.

 Review of applications will begin December 1 and continue until the position is filled.
 For questions about this position, please contact Daniel Engster at firstname.lastname@example.org.